 They will also have the opportunity to participate at one or more of the weeklong HIPPO campuses (remotely or in person) and will be expected to take part in the one week summer workshop at a DOE National Lab Isotope Production site.
-This summer's trip will be to Los Alamos National Laboratory.
+This summer's trip will be to Brookhaven National Laboratory.

-Travel expenses will be covered for these opportunities.
 This will require applying for a badge from the national lab, which will mean sharing citizenship information, etc. with the laboratory management.
 The HIPPO experience will provide students with new lab skills, networking opportunities and open up exciting new career paths in nuclear and radiochemistry.

-Graduate researcher applications are now open until February 1, 2023.
+Graduate researcher applications are now open until February 19, 2024.
 The application form is available here.